wp-plugins/remove-category-url/readme.txt

 Simply don't have a page and category with the same slug.
 Even if they do have the same slug it won't break anything, just the category will get priority (Say if a category and page are both 'xyz' then `mydomain.com/xyz/` will give you the category).
 This can have an useful side-effect.
 Suppose you have a category 'news', you can add a page 'news' which will show up in the page navigation but will show the 'news' category.

+= The plugin has been uninstalled, but the slug /category/ did not reappear why? =

+A particular installation does not allow the rewrite feature in disabling the plugin.
+Try after disabling the plugin, save permanent links again.

 == Screenshots ==